dbulashevich/dbulashevich.github.io/_drafts/passwords.md

   - The less passwords to remember the better.
   - The less frequently I change my passwords the better.

 Even the most secure solution is useless, if it has so terrible UX that you don't want to use it.
-Just imagine someone offer you a super secure authentication method requiring you to enter your PIN on a GPS-enabled pinpad while looking at the GPS-enabled eye iris scanner.
+Just imagine someone offers you a super secure authentication method requiring you to enter a PIN on a GPS-enabled pinpad while looking at a GPS-enabled eye iris scanner.
 This may be a very secure method but you are unlikely to use it for every online account.
-Even worse if you need to attach such a monster to every device you are working with, obtain unique device ID and register it from one of already authenticated device.

 ### Threat models for different approaches
+Now, after setting criterias, we may actually compare different approaches.
+The list below is far from being exaustive but my goal is to demonstrate some most common schemas.
+Also there are many more vurnerabilities not discussed here but ones presented are enough to demonstrate the importance of understanding whom and what you trust.
 # Common password for all accounts
   ![The easiest way](/assets/same_password.svg)